markomanninen/grcriddles/doc/chapter1.rst

    Papyrus 47, Uncial Greek text without spaces.
 Rev 13:17-

-This will take several minutes depending on if you have already run it once and have the previous temporary directories available.
+Next code execution will take several minutes depending on if you have already run it once and have the previous temporary directories available.
 Old processed corpora files are removed first, then they are recreated by calling `process_greek_corpora` function.

 .. code-block:: python